ted-spence-avalara/developer-dot/communications/dev-guide/getting-started/environments-endpoints.md

       </tr>
       <tr>
         <td><code>/api/v2/afc/primary/{pcode}</code></td>
         <td><code>GET</code> Similar to the endpoint above, but works as a "best match."
-Returns location info for the primary jurisdiction asociated with the specified PCode.</td>
+Returns location info for the primary jurisdiction associated with the specified PCode.</td>
       </tr>
     </tbody>
   </table>